 Mr. Timothy Carrick Faries (appointed 17 January 2017) is the Managing Partner of the Bermuda Office of Appleby and has overall responsibility for managing the operations of Appleby's Bermuda office.
+In addition, he is the Group Chief Executive Officer of Appleby Global Services, which provides corporate, fiduciary and trust administration services to clients in Bermuda, Cayman Islands, Hong Kong SAR, Jersey, Mauritius and the Seychelles.
 He is also the Bermuda Group Head of the Corporate department and the Insurance and Reinsurance global sector leader.
 He leads a team of lawyers who specialise in all manner of non-contentious corporate insurance work.
 Mr. Faries has extensive experience of public and private insurance company capital raising, mergers and acquisition activities, public listings on US, UK and European securities exchanges, the establishment and licensing of alternative risk financing vehicles such as catastrophe bonds, ILWs and other insurance-linked securities, and captive insurance companies in established and emerging markets.
 Mr. Faries joined Appleby in 1993 and has been the Managing Partner since 2015.
 Mr. Faries obtained a B.A. from the University of Alberta in 1989 and an LL.B from the University of Alberta in 1990.
 He qualified as a barrister and solicitor in Alberta, Canada in July 1991.
 He obtained a Master's Degree in International Business Law (LL.M) from McGill University in 1994 and was called to the Bermuda Bar the same year.
 Memberships in Professional Societies and Associations include the Alberta Law Society and Bermuda Bar Association.

 Mr. Shelby Ross Weldon (appointed 17 January 2017) is a senior financial services executive with over thirty years of experience in public practice and private sectors.
 Mr. Weldon has had exposure to all aspects of the regulation and supervision of Bermuda's insurance industry including captive insurers, commercial carriers, special purpose vehicles and intermediaries.
 He obtained a B.A. from Howard University, Washington DC in 1986 and was qualified as a Certified Public Accountant in the State of Illinois in 1988.
 Mr. Weldon spent the last 20 years as a financial services regulator, beginning his career as a senior analyst and progressing to Director in 2007.
-He had recently served as the Director, Licensing & Authorizations of the Authority since 2009 until August 2016.
+He had served as the Director, Licensing & Authorizations of the Authority since 2009 until August 2016.
 In that role he was responsible for the licensing of all financial services company seeking to conduct financial services in Bermuda, the processing of all supervisory and regulatory applications and request in connection with the insurance and investment funds sectors, and the vetting of all shareholder controllers, directors and officers and key functionaries.
-He was also the Chairman of the Authority's board delegated

-Assessment & Licensing Committee and a senior member of the Authority's Executive Committee, the Risk Committee, On-site Inspection Committee and various other working groups.
-Mr. Weldon is currently a Senior Vice President at Marsh Management Services (Bermuda) Ltd., managing a team of accounting and insurance professionals providing management and administration services to a portfolio of captive and commercial insurers.
+He was also the Chairman of the Authority's board delegated Assessment & Licensing Committee and a senior member of the Authority's Executive Committee, the Risk Committee, On-site Inspection Committee and various other working groups.
+From 2016 to 2020, Mr. Weldon was a Senior Vice President at Marsh Management Services (Bermuda) Ltd., managing a team of accounting and insurance professionals providing management and administration services to a portfolio of captive and commercial insurers.
+In June 2020, Mr. Weldon joined HLB Bermuda Accounting and Advisory Services as President and Deputy Chairman.
+HLB Bermuda is affiliated with HLB International, an international network of accountants and consultants.